 You may want to provide fairy wings or flower crowns or have each guest decorate a fairy house..
 To make cupcakes that resemble those red mushrooms you find in fairy tales, top them with red icing and inverted white chocolate chips (recipe here).
 Edible fairy wands can be made from sticking lollipop sticks into star-shaped cookies.
 This banner will pull the whole thing together.

 Activities for a sports party are fairly straightforward, just adjust the rules of your kid’s favorite sports for their age group.
 They might play volleyball with a beachball and a strip of crepe paper for a low net, or soccer with a small field and cones set up as goals.
 You can also fall back on old birthday party classics, like hot potato, musical chairs and freeze dance, or set up carnival-style games like tossing sports balls into strategically placed buckets or through the rungs of a latter for a set number of points.
-These sports themed beach balls are perfect for a game of “don’t let it touch the ground.”
+These sports themed lanterns are perfect for hanging over the back yard as kids toss footballs back and forth.
 Yellow and red napkins double as “penalty flags,” and eye black will help everyone get in the game.

 Decorate with those plastic dinosaurs you have laying around (for once your kid can leave them out!) and a green or purple color scheme (this party set is cute and inexpensive).
 These dino footprints are a great way to direct guests around to the backyard or party room.
 Rebrand an Easter egg hunt as a Dino egg hunt.
 Challenge the kids to do as the paleontologists do and dig for fossils in a sandbox or container full or uncooked rice.
 And don’t forget to pin the tail on the dinosaur!